hisarciklilar/fun_fact_stats/README.md

 - Addition of a search button for users to search for relevant concepts

-- Adding labels to all form elements to ensure full accessibility.
+- Adding labels to all form elements to ensure full accessibility (at the moment, there are some accessibility issues related to that).

 ## Testing

 ### Validation of Code

-For html files, I used the [W3C HTML Validator](https://validator.w3.org/#validate_by_input) and for the cc file, I used  [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
+For HTML files, I used the [W3C HTML Validator](https://validator.w3.org/#validate_by_input) and for the CSS file, I used  [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).

 - All three html pages (landing page, fun facts page, subscribe page) are without errors